basnijholt/unidep/README.md

 #### `UNIDEP_SKIP_LOCAL_DEPS`

 Local dependencies are useful for monorepos, shared configuration files, and local development workflows where you're developing multiple related packages.
-However, when building wheels for distribution (e.g., for PyPI), including local dependencies creates hardcoded `file://` paths in the wheel metadata, making wheels non-portable.
+However, when building wheels for distribution (e.g., for PyPI), including local dependencies can create hardcoded `file://` paths in the wheel metadata, making wheels non-portable.

+**Build backend behavior differs:**
+- **Setuptools**: Automatically filters out invalid `file://` URLs during wheel building (this environment variable not needed)
+- **Hatchling**: Includes all dependencies as specified, requiring explicit filtering for distribution

 Set this environment variable to skip including local dependencies as `file://` URLs when building distributable artifacts: